Alexander Bortnikov: Corruption allegations

 On 27 July 2015, Novaya Gazeta released an investigative report which claimed Bortnikov, as well as a number of other senior FSB officials, were involved in a land settlement in Moscow's Odintsov district.
 According to the newspaper, the group arranged the sale of 4.8 ha of land on the site of a public kindergarten along the Rublyovo-Uspenskoye Highway (along which elite estates including Vladimir Putin's primary residency at Novo-Ogaryovo lie).
 In exchange for illegally privatizing the public land, each allegedly received around $2.5 million.
 According to the newspaper, the published investigations are one of the reasons the FSB has offered to shut down public access to Rosreestr's registry of property ownership.
 Kremlin spokesman Dmitry Peskov said he was unaware of any investigation into wrongdoing.

 In 2018, Roskomnadzor shut down the investigative reporting website Russiangate.com hours after the site published a report alleging that Bortnikov owned a secret land plot and luxury house in Sestroretsk, 30 kilometers northwest of Saint Petersburg, worth up to 300 million rubles ($5.3 million), on which he had not been paying taxes.

 Sanctions

+Bortnikov was officially sanctioned by the government of the United Kingdom in 2014 in relation to the Russo-Ukrainian War.
+Trust services sanctions were added in March 2023.
+He was additionally sanctioned with an asset freeze and travel ban for his responsibility for the preparation and use of chemical weapons (namely a novichok) in the attempted assassination of Alexei Navalny in 2021.
+His son Denis was sanctioned on 24 February 2022 as director or equivalent at a Russian government-affiliated entity, namely VTB Bank.
+Trust services sanctions were imposed in March 2023.

-On 22 February 2022, in response to Russia recognizing the independence of separatist regions in eastern Ukraine during the prelude to the 2022 Russian invasion of Ukraine, the United States imposed sanctions on several Russian individuals and banks, including Bortnikov and his son, Denis.
+On 22 February 2022, in response to Russia recognizing the independence of separatist regions in eastern Ukraine during the prelude to the Russian invasion of Ukraine, the United States imposed sanctions on several Russian individuals, including Bortnikov and his son, Denis.